fuse-open/tsconfig/README.md

 # tsconfig

-A base TSConfig for working with Fuse Open
+A base TSConfig for working with FuseJS